weihanglo/weihanglo.github.io/source/_posts/how-is-new-terminal-in-vs-code-so-fast.md

 ## Summary

 It is very lucky see that a widely used library is brave enough to make breaking changes.
 When I followed up the PR to read source code of Xterm.js, I almost believed that I were working with those brilliant contributors.
 The experience of tracing a well documented refactor process is awesome.
-You can learn from some surprsing solutions you have never thought before.
+You can learn from some surprising solutions you have never thought before.
 You can also learn many communicating skills in open source world.
 Although canvas API is not the latest web standard and Xterm.js is not a well-known project compared with React and Vue, the success of Xterm.js's renderer refactor is worthy for learning!

 [2d-getcontext]: https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/getContext#Parameters
 [canvas-prototype-commit]: https://github.com/sourcelair/xterm.js/commit/c6d4c73c